Kayak route through caves in Menorca

 • Free photos/videos with GoPro included (shipped within 5 days)

-• 7-8 sea caves (the highest concentration on the island)
+• 8 sea caves (the largest concentration on the island)

-• Cave of Ses Atxes with giant stalactite + dark cave with torch
+• Ses Atxes Cave with a giant stalactite + a dark cave explored by torchlight + Dragon’s Tail Cave

-• Snorkelling in an untouched corner of the cliffs
+• Snorkelling in an idyllic, unspoilt spot on the cliff

 Which kayak route to choose?